Woman seriously hurt after crash with logging truck

 The woman was then taken to Bay of Island’s Hospital in a serious condition,

-The Advocate understands the impact of the crash caused the driver’s vehicle to land roughly 100 metres away from the truck.
+The Advocate understands the impact of the crash caused the driver’s vehicle to land roughly 100m away from the truck.

-The logging truck reportedly blocked both lanes of State Highway 15, especially after a tractor it was carrying fell of its trailer.
+The logging truck reportedly blocked both lanes of State Highway 15, especially after a tractor it was carrying fell off its trailer.

 Northland Police Senior Seargent Brian Swann said by evening, emergency services had cleared off the blockage using a heavy crane and that the serious crash unit was investigating the matter.